teddymacn/lanyon/_posts/2016-1-21-integrate-prettyphoto-with-jekyll-picture-tag.md

 ```
 {% endraw %}

 Besides the addtional attribute in liquid tag.
-We also need to necessary css and js to out pages.
-In your header include file, add the following:
+We also need to add necessary css and js to our page template.
+So, in the header include file, we need to add the following:

 ``` html
   <!-- Pretty Photo -->